About Red River Singles

 Don and Gloria Fornes (alumni) donated a bouquet of flowers that was given as a door

-door prizes.
+prizes.
 Bob Myers donated Hershey's Kisses for the tables.
-Red River
+Red River Singles gave

-thanks to all to made this night a success.
-Lets help keep RRS going for another 30
+to all to made this night a success.
+Lets help keep RRS going for another 30 years.

 E-mail address: red_river_singles@yahoo.com